 Intramuscular Stimulation (IMS) is a total system for the diagnosis and treatment of myofascial pain syndromes (chronic pain conditions that occur in the musculoskeletal system when there is no obvious sign of injury or inflammation).
 IMS is grounded in Western Medical Science, and has a solid foundation in its radiculopathic model of pain, which is now supported by many experts in the field.
 It was developed by Dr. Gunn while he was a physician at the Worker’s Compensation Board of British Columbia in the 70’s, where he investigated the large number of mysteriously stubborn cases after frustration with the ineffective modalities at his disposal.
 The treatment, which utilizes acupuncture needles because they are the thinnest implements available that are designed to penetrate deep within muscle tissue, specifically targets injured muscles that have contracted and become shortened from distress.

 IMS relies heavily on a thorough physical examination of the patient by a competent practitioner, trained to recognize the physical signs of neuropathic pain.
-This physical examination is indispensable since chronic pain is often neurological as opposed to structural, and therefore, invisible to expensive X-rays, MRI Tests, Bone and CT Scans.
+This physical examination is indispensable since chronic pain is often neurological rather than structural.
+Therefore, it is invisible to expensive X-rays, MRI Tests, Bone and CT Scans.
 Failure to recognize these signs will result in an inaccurate diagnosis, and thus, a poor starting point for physical therapy.

 IMS is comparable in some ways to acupuncture; however, there are a number of important differences.
-IMS requires a medical examination and diagnosis by a practitioner knowledgable in anatomy, needles insertions are indicated by physical signs and not according to predefined, non-scientific meridians, while subjective and objective effects are usually experienced immediately.
+IMS requires a medical examination and diagnosis by a practitioner knowledgable in anatomy.
+Needles insertions are indicated by physical signs and not according to predefined, non-scientific meridians.
+Subjective and objective effects are usually experienced immediately.
 (GUNNIMS Excerpt)